-Have you ever played a RPG that seemed like it would be one helluva ride from the very beginning?
-Where it seemed like a great adventure would unfold, and each obstacle overcome made you feel like closer to fulfilling a great destiny?
-Because that was exactly how I felt as I started playing Anodyne, an old-school RPG from Sean Hogan and Jonathan Kittaka.
-It wasn’t long before I was reminded though, that first impressions are sometimes just that.
+Have you ever played an RPG that seemed like it would be one helluva ride from the very beginning?
+It seemed like a great adventure would unfold, and each obstacle overcome made you feel closer to fulfilling a great destiny.
+That was how I felt as I started playing Anodyne, an old-school RPG from Sean Hogan and Jonathan Kittaka.
+It wasn’t long before I was reminded, however, that first impressions are sometimes just that.

-With all that in mind, if you don’t think the issues brought up here will be a problem and/or you like the challenge they add to the experience, I’d certainly recommend Anodyne.
-It’s available from the official website and Desura, for $10 ($8 launch sale).
+With all that in mind, if you don’t think the issues brought up here will be a problem and/or you like the challenge they add, I’d recommend Anodyne.
+It’s available from the official website and Desura.
 At least try the demo, eh?